davidmigloz/langchain_dart/docs/modules/agents/agent_types/openai_tools_agent.md

-# OpenAI functions
+# OpenAI tools

-Certain OpenAI models (like `gpt-3.5-turbo` and `gpt-4`) have been fine-tuned to detect when a function should to be called and respond with the inputs that should be passed to the function.
-In an API call, you can describe functions and have the model intelligently choose to output a JSON object containing arguments to call those functions.
-The goal of the OpenAI Function APIs is to more reliably return valid and useful function calls than a generic text completion or chat API.
+Certain OpenAI models (like `gpt-3.5-turbo` and `gpt-4`) have been fine-tuned to detect when a tool should to be called and respond with the inputs that should be passed to the tool.
+In an API call, you can describe tools and have the model intelligently choose to output a JSON object containing arguments to call those tools.
+The goal of the OpenAI Function APIs is to more reliably return valid and useful tool calls than a generic text completion or chat API.

-The OpenAI Functions Agent is designed to work with these models.
+The OpenAI Tools Agent is designed to work with these models.

-> **Note**: Must be used with an [OpenAI Functions](https://platform.openai.com/docs/guides/gpt/function-calling) model.
+> **Note**: Must be used with an [OpenAI Tools](https://platform.openai.com/docs/guides/function-calling) model.

 ```dart
 final llm = ChatOpenAI(